 Is wild camping allowed?

 Restricted between March and September in the east shore camping management zone – you’ll need permits for the busiest spots.
-With 720 square miles of National Park to explore.
-Its a great idea to take your tent to the lodge though, and give it a go for a night!
+The loch sits within the 720 square miles of Loch Lomond and Trossachs National Park.
+Designated camping areas are available and many lodges have space for tents if you fancy a night under the stars!